 Qt Design Studio is a UI design tool rather than a generic drawing tool, and therefore, the focus is on providing ready-made UI controls that you can modify according to your needs.
 The values of some properties of the controls are specified by using styling, and therefore you cannot change them.

 However, you can use some of the components in Components to draw basic shapes, such as rectangles.
-In addition, Qt Design Studio comes with a set of more powerful and flexible graphical primitives, that allow creating more complex shapes, such as borders, triangles, arcs, and pies in Form Editor.
+In addition, Qt Design Studio comes with a set of more powerful and flexible graphical primitives, that allow creating more complex shapes, such as borders, triangles, arcs, and pies in the 2D view.

 Most visual components in Components are based on the Item component.
 Even though it has no visual appearance itself (similarly to a mouse area, for example), it defines all the properties that are common across visual components, such as position, size, and visibility.
 For more information, see Basic Component Properties.